cameronwp/hurtlingthrough.space/src/pages/posts/20220504-autobiography/index.md

 >
 > Email me at [name redacted]@valvesoftware.com, please, and we'll talk.

-I idolized Valve Software.
-The _Half-Life_ series, the _Portal_ series, _Counter-Strike_, and _Team Fortress 2_ were some of my all-time favorite games.
+<span id="valve-responds" />I idolized Valve Software.
+The _Half-Life_ series, the
+_Portal_ series, _Counter-Strike_, and _Team Fortress 2_ were some of my
+all-time favorite games.
 When I got an email from an employee there, it felt like a celebrity wanted to meet me.
 I couldn't believe it.
 It felt like validation that I found a problem to solve that other people cared about.
 I emailed them immediately and that started a relationship that would fundamentally alter the arc of my career.

-With hindsight, it's easy to ascribe meaning to small events like this.
+<span id="voice" />With hindsight, it's easy to ascribe meaning to small events
+like this.
 Now, ten years later, I can make grandiose claims like "fundamentally alter the arc of my career" because I can clearly trace the cause and effect relationships between the series of events between this one and where I am now.
 But the truth is that at the time I had no idea what this meant or what was going to happen.
 I was just excited to see where it led.
 I remember thinking that it could be something big or it could be nothing at all.
 And I was okay with that.
 I used to go on runs after work in the West End neighborhood of Nashville where I lived.
 The quiet little voice in the back of my head wasn't so quiet.
 It was a record on repeat telling me that _I could be whatever I wanted to be_.
 The mantra had a weird intonation though.
 I can't describe it other than to say it emphasized that future.
 I had heard this phrase so many times growing up.
 My loving and supportive parents always told me so.
 My teachers told me so.
 But I think this might have been the first moment in my adult life where the idea of a self-deterministic future took hold in with full effect.
 I saw a life ahead of me.
 I saw hard work.
 I saw goals being accomplished.
 It was all the timelines of all the futures I could have all at once.
 It's a great feeling being young and seeing your whole life in front of you.
 Even though I won't be young forever, I hope I never lose it.

 Back to the story at hand, this one email I got from Valve meant I already came out ahead in the _Portal_ experiment.